Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Root Cause #2: Magnesium Deficiency

 According to The Magnesium Miracle (which is a scientific reference on the health effects of magnesium on the body), heavy exercise, physical activity, and factors such as caffeine, stimulants, diuretics, stress, and dehydration, deplete magnesium in athletes.
-As such, it is crucial for athletes and those involved in weight training to actively replenish magnesium in the body.

 40% of magnesium in the body is found in the muscles.
 Twitching muscles, muscle cramps and muscle spasms are signs of low magnesium levels in the body.